-Whilst still wearing your protective clothing, any samples taken must be put into a clear plastic self seal/ziplock bag, and then put into a 2nd clear bag before clearly labeling with the date and what room the sample is from.
+Whilst still wearing your protective clothing, any samples taken must be put into a clear plastic self seal/ziplock bag.
+Then put into a 2nd clear bag before clearly labeling with the date and what room the sample is from.

-It may be necessary to take more than one sample, and each individual sample will need to go into different bags, using the same double bagging method described above.
+It may be necessary to take more than one sample.
+Each individual sample will need to go into different bags, using the same double bagging method described above.

-Then any samples collected must be sent on to an asbestos testing laboratory to be tested, with details of the property enclosed and any other information the laboratory may ask for.
+Then any samples collected must be sent on to an asbestos testing laboratory to be tested.
+You will need to include the details of the property and any other information the laboratory may ask for.

-After you’ve taken all samples, any disposable clothing must be double bagged in asbestos sacks (there will usually be a red and a clear coloured sack and can be purchased online) and taken to your local asbestos waste disposal facility (contact your local council for details).
+After you’ve taken all samples, any disposable clothing must be double bagged in asbestos labelled sacks.
+They will usually be a red and a clear coloured sack and can be purchased online.
+You will need to take them to your local asbestos waste disposal facility (contact your local council for details).